WhoStoleMyCoffee/godot-optional/addons/optional/README.md

     print("Player doesn't exist!")
     return

-var data = res.expect("Already checked if None or Some above") # Safest var data = res.unwrap() # Crashes if res is None.
-Least safe, but quick for prototyping var data = res.unwrap_or( 42 ) # Get from default value var data = res.unwrap_or_else( some_complex_function ) # Get default value from function
+var data = res.expect("Already checked if None or Some above") var data = res.unwrap() # Crashes if res is None, but quick for prototyping var data = res.unwrap_or( 42 ) # Get from default value var data = res.unwrap_or_else( some_complex_function ) # Get default value from function
-var data = res.unwrap_unchecked() # It's okay to use it here because we've already checked above
+var data = res.unwrap_unchecked() # Least safe.
+It's okay to use it here because we've already checked above
 ```

 Option also comes with a safe way to index arrays and dictionaries